 HE Detergent vs. Regular Detergent and Suds

 The difference between HE detergent and regular detergent goes beyond the amount you need to use.
-HE detergent is formulated to create less suds.
+HE detergent is formulated to create fewer suds.
 As Tide explains on their website, too many suds in your machine can not only reduce your machine’s ability to wash detergent out of your laundry but can actually harm your washing machine itself, compounding the problem.

 Here’s a fancy video from the folks at Clean My Space where the difference between regular and HE detergent is all explained by a perky lady and a few mason jars.

 Disclaimer: this video does start to feel like a commercial for Tide HE Turbo detergent, but I think the value of seeing the suds experiment outweighs the mini-pitch at the end.
-I’ll drop a link to Tide HE Turbo detergent below it just in case you’re sold and want to learn more though.

 The Bigger Problem: Buildup